 So How Do You Do Keyword Research?

 Luckily there are free tools and paid tools that can help us with this.
-The first tool I suggest learning how to use is the free Google Adwords External Search Tool.
+The first tool I suggest learning how to use is the free Google Keyword Planner.
 It’s simple to use and will help you figure out how often people are searching for specific online terms.